dwtj/mars-rover/sensors/ir/calibration_data.md

 A dataset of 2100 data points was collected from robot #4 on 2014-03-06.

+In the following `R` code, we find a third-order polynomial linear least squares regression.
+The use of the third-order polynomial is in no way a principled choice, but rather a practical assumption/simplification.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 calib <- read.csv("calibration_data.csv", header = TRUE)